 Make an irrevocable gift to a fund maintained by a charitable organization and enjoy an income tax charitable deduction for the full amount of the gift.
-As the name implies, the donor can advise the fund regarding distribution; however, donors may not place material restrictions on the fund.
+As the name implies, you can advise the fund regarding distribution; however, you may not place material restrictions on the fund.

 Create a charitable lead trust that benefits us for a number of years, returns assets to your beneficiaries, and minimizes taxes.